 We can help you with detail experimental design and bioinformatic analysis in a collaboration basis.
 If you are interested in that possibility make sure to discuss it with us.

 This facility is funded through a Major Research Instrumentation grant from the National Science Foundation with support from the South Dakota Agricultural Experimental Station.
-Additionally, BioSNTR (a regional Biosciences virtual center funded thru the NSF-EPSCOR and the SD Governor’s Office for Economic Development) is making a significant investment in the facility.
+Additionally, BioSNTR (a regional Biosciences virtual center funded thru the NSF-EPSCOR and the South Dakota Governor’s Office for Economic Development) is making a significant investment in the facility.

 Here is what researchers say about having these services available locally: